HDRUK/hutch/website/docs/devs/external-systems/nexus/using_nexus.md

 ```shell
 docker pull sonatype/nexus3
 ```
-Information about the image as will as other versions are available [here](https://hub.docker.com/r/sonatype/nexus3/).
+Information about the image as well as other versions are available [here](https://hub.docker.com/r/sonatype/nexus3/).

 :::warning
 Nexus only has `amd64`-based images, so performance may vary depending on your machine's processor.